thewtex/thesis/introduction/background_and_significance.rst

 European Carotid Surgery Trial concluded that CEA was beneficial in only 16% of patients with 70-99% stenosis.
 [Rothwell1999]_

-Surgical complications and costs has solicited increased specificity in the selection of CEA candidates.
+Surgical complications and costs solicit increased specificity in the selection of CEA candidates.
 In general, CEA has low rates of death and morbidity, but patients with a history of tobacco use, substantial angina, contralateral occlusion, or preoperative TIA have elevated risk of